tanmay-0017/Sleep_Tracker-Rest-API/README.md

 ## Features

 - Allows users to submit their sleep duration along with a timestamp.
-- Retrieves a list of all sleep records for a given user.
+- Retrieves a list of all sleep records for a given user sorted by timestamp.
 - Retrieve all sleep records.
 - Delete a specific sleep record by its ID